zeekay/handroll/README.md

   # The following defaults may configured to customize logging and override the
   # behavior of handroll.

-  # cache:      true    Enable automatic caching
-  # details:    false   Print extra details about bundle
+  # compilers:  null    Customize compilers used per-filetype
   # es3:        false   Emit slightly more ES3-compliant output
   # executable: false   Include shebang and chmod+x output
   # external:   false   Set package.json dependencies as external
+  # sourceMap:  true    Collect and save source maps

+  # quiet:      false   Suppress default output
+  # details:    false   Print extra details about bundle

   # minify:     false   Use uglify to minify bundle
-  # quiet:      false   Suppress default output
-  # sourceMap:  true    Collect and save source maps
   # strip:      false   Remove debugging and console log statements

 # Write ES module for use by bundlers (with external deps)